Prime Asia Television: Programming

 Its content is tailored to reflect the interests and concerns of Punjabi communities living abroad, often featuring stories from both local and international perspectives.

 Online Presence

 Prime Asia TV maintains a strong digital footprint through its official website and social media platforms, allowing viewers to access content on demand and stay connected with community updates.

-Notable people from Prime Asia TV
+Prominent figures from Prime Asia TV

 Here are some of the most notable personalities associated with Prime Asia TV, each bringing their own flair and depth to the network’s programming: